kmikael/PBWebViewController/README.md

 # PBWebViewController

-`PBWebViewController` is a light-weight, simple and extendible web browser component for iOS.
-It's just 2 source files, no images, around 200 lines of code and has been built with modern Cocoa development techniques.
+`PBWebViewController` is a light-weight, simple and customizable web browser component for iOS.
+It's just 2 source files, image-free, around 200 lines of code and has been built with modern Cocoa development techniques.

 ![](http://f.cl.ly/items/2i0m0j0U3H240t0k0i38/PBWebViewController.png)

 ## Installation

-Just drag the `PBWebViewController` folder to your project.
+Just drag the `PBWebViewController` folder to your project or add `pod 'PBWebViewController'` to your `Podfile`.

 ## Usage

 **`PBWebViewController` requires iOS 6.0 and ARC.**

-`PBWebViewController` works on iPhone and iPad in all orientations and is meant to be used in a `UINavigationController`.
+`PBWebViewController` works on iPhone and iPad, in all orientations and is meant to be used in a `UINavigationController`.
 All you need to do is set up it's properties and then push it.
-Here's a simple example with comments:
+Here's a simple example:

 ```objective-c
 // Initialize the web view controller and set it's URL